- August 22, 2016

 In "Legend of Miro," survival is crucial as you navigate the wild to discover what happened to you.
 Craft items, mine, and woodcut to stay alive, make money, and progress through challenging quests.
 Your choices will impact the story, so choose wisely and decide what's best for you.

-- The game has a good storyline that evokes nostalgia and brings back memories of classic games.
+- The game has a compelling story that resonates with players and evokes nostalgia for classic gaming.

-- It features engaging mini-games that add variety to the gameplay and enhance the overall experience.
+- The game features interesting mini-games and side quests that add variety to the gameplay.

 “Sure, it doesn't have mind-blowing graphics and yes, I know it's 2D, but if you give it a chance, the storyline will take you through a good old-school adventure.”